When Lyme Patients Can’t Decide for Themselves

 Lyme Disease and Decision Making: When Cognition Gets in the Way

 Not every challenge in Lyme disease is physical.
-One of the most overlooked problems involves Lyme disease and decision making—when patients struggle to make choices not from lack of motivation, but because the illness has impaired memory, clarity, and cognitive function.
+One of the most overlooked problems is impaired decision making—when patients struggle to make choices not from lack of motivation, but because the illness affects memory, clarity, and cognitive function. :contentReference[oaicite:0]{index=0}

-This raises important ethical questions about diagnosis and care when patients cannot fully participate in their own medical decisions.
+This raises important ethical questions about care when patients cannot fully participate in their own medical decisions.

 • Forgetting what was discussed at prior visits

-• Struggling with brain fog, slowed processing, or memory loss
+• Brain fog, slowed thinking, or memory loss

-• Losing confidence after repeated dismissal or misdiagnosis—often the result of medical dismissal
+• Loss of confidence after repeated dismissal or misdiagnosis

-When decisional capacity fluctuates, clinicians face ethical questions:
+When decision-making capacity fluctuates, clinicians face important ethical questions:

 • How do we respect autonomy while offering support?